httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Cache-Status: ExampleCache; hit; ttl=376
 ~~~

-A stale hit just has negative freshness:
+A stale hit just has negative freshness, as in this example:

 ~~~ http-message
 Cache-Status: ExampleCache; hit; ttl=-412
 ~~~

-Whereas a complete miss is:
+Whereas this is an example of a complete miss:

 ~~~ http-message
 Cache-Status: ExampleCache; fwd=uri-miss
 ~~~

-A miss that successfully validated on the backend server:
+This is an example of a miss that successfully validated on the backend server:

 ~~~ http-message
 Cache-Status: ExampleCache; fwd=stale; fwd-status=304
 ~~~

-A miss that was collapsed with another request:
+This is an example of a miss that was collapsed with another request:

 ~~~ http-message
 Cache-Status: ExampleCache; fwd=uri-miss; collapsed
 ~~~

-A miss that the cache attempted to collapse, but couldn't:
+This is an example of a miss that the cache attempted to collapse, but couldn't:

 ~~~ http-message
 Cache-Status: ExampleCache; fwd=uri-miss; collapsed=?0
 ~~~

-Going through two separate layers of caching, where the cache closest to the origin responded to an earlier request with a stored response, and a second cache stored that response and later reused it to satisfy the current request:
+The following is an example of going through two separate layers of caching, where the cache closest to the origin responded to an earlier request with a stored response, and a second cache stored that response and later reused it to satisfy the current request:

 ~~~ http-message
 Cache-Status: OriginCache; hit; ttl=1100,
               "CDN Company Here"; hit; ttl=545
 ~~~

-Going through a three-layer caching system, where the closest to the origin is a reverse proxy (where the response was served from cache); the next is a forward proxy interposed by the network (where the request was forwarded because there wasn't any response cached with its URI, the request was collapsed with others, and the resulting response was stored); and the closest to the user is a browser cache (where there wasn't any response cached with the request's URI):
+The following is an example of going through a three-layer caching system, where the closest to the origin is a reverse proxy (where the response was served from cache); the next is a forward proxy interposed by the network (where the request was forwarded because there wasn't any response cached with its URI, the request was collapsed with others, and the resulting response was stored); and the closest to the user is a browser cache (where there wasn't any response cached with the request's URI):

 ~~~ http-message
 Cache-Status: ReverseProxyCache; hit